suffolklibraries/lgc/content/collections/events/lates-christmas-crafts.md

     content:
       -
         type: text
-        text: 'Grab a glass of something mulled and get yourself all ready for the festive season with the Christmas crafts, including making your own wreath out of local greenery, custom-printed wrapping paper, and more.'
+        text: 'Grab a glass of something mulled and get yourself ready for the festive season with Christmas crafts, including making your own wreath out of local greenery, custom-printed wrapping paper, and more.'
   -
     type: paragraph
     content: